srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

     ./certGen.sh create_root_and_intermediate
     ```

     The **certGen.sh** helper script uses the **create_root_and_intermediate** parameter to generate the root CA certificate and one intermediate certificate.
 The script will have created several certificate and key files.
-Make a note of the following root CA certificate file that will be referred to later:
+You will be using the following root CA certificate file later in this lab:

     ```text
     # Root CA certificate